Adityasr30/rag-based-ai-agent/README.md

-# 🍕 Restaurant Review AI Agent
+# Restaurant Review AI Agent

-A **RAG (Retrieval-Augmented Generation)** chatbot that answers natural language questions about a pizza restaurant using real customer reviews — all running **100% locally** with [Ollama](https://ollama.com).
+A **RAG (Retrieval-Augmented Generation)** chatbot that answers natural language questions about a pizza restaurant using real customer reviews, all running with [Ollama](https://ollama.com).

-No API keys.
-No cloud calls.
-Just your machine.

 ---